gdut-wj/CSS-The-Definitive-Guide-4th-zh/book/ch7.md

 - The content area is analogous to the content box of a block box.
 - The background of an inline element is applied to the content area plus any pad ding.
 - Any border on an inline element surrounds the content area plus any padding and border.
-- Padding, borders, and margins on nonreplaced elements have no vertical effect on inline elements or the boxes they generate; that is, they do not affect the height of an element’s inline box (and thus the line box that contains the element).
+- Padding, borders, and margins on nonreplaced elements have no vertical effect on inline elements or the boxes they generate; that is, they do `not` affect the height of an element’s inline box (and thus the line box that contains the element).
-- Margins and borders on replaced elements do affect the height of the inline box for that element and, by implication, the height of the line box for the line that contains the element.
+- Margins and borders on replaced elements `do` affect the height of the inline box for that element and, by implication, the height of the line box for the line that contains the element.

-One more thing to note: inline boxes are vertically aligned within the line according to their values for the property vertical-align.
+One more thing to note: inline boxes are vertically aligned within the line according to their values for the property `vertical-align`.

 Before moving on, let’s look at a step-by-step process for constructing a line box, which you can use to see how the various pieces of the line fit together to determine its height.

 Determine the height of the inline box for each element in the line by following these steps:

-1. Find the values of font-size and line-height for each inline nonreplaced element and text that is not part of a descendant inline element and combine them.
-This is done by subtracting the font-size from the line-height, which yields the leading for the box.
+1. Find the values of `font-size` and `line-height` for each inline nonreplaced element and text that is not part of a descendant inline element and combine them.
+This is done by subtracting the `font-size` from the `line-height`, which yields the leading for the box.
 The leading is split in half and applied to the top and bottom of each em box.
-2. Find the values of height, margin-top, margin-bottom, padding-top, paddingbottom,border-top-width, and border-bottom-width for each replaced element and add them together.
+2. Find the values of `height`, `margin-top`, `margin-bottom`, `padding-top`, `padding-bottom`,`border-top-width`, and `border-bottom-width` for each replaced element and add them together.
 3. Figure out, for each content area, how much of it is above the baseline for the overall line and how much of it is below the baseline.
 This is not an easy task: you must know the position of the baseline for each element and piece of anonymous text and the baseline of the line itself, and then line them all up.
 In addition, the bottom edge of a replaced element sits on the baseline for the overall line.
-4. Determine the vertical offset of any elements that have been given a value for vertical-align.
+4. Determine the vertical offset of any elements that have been given a value for `vertical-align`.
 This will tell you how far up or down that element’s inline box will be moved, and it will change how much of the element is above or below the baseline.
 5. Now that you know where all of the inline boxes have come to rest, calculate the final line box height.
 To do so, just add the distance between the baseline and the highest inline box top to the distance between the baseline and the lowest inline box bottom.

 Let’s consider the whole process in detail, which is the key to intelligently styling inline content.

 ### 7.3.3 Inline Formatting

-First, know that all elements have a line-height, whether it’s explicitly declared or not.
+First, know that all elements have a `line-height`, whether it’s explicitly declared or not.
 This value greatly influences the way inline elements are displayed, so let’s give it due attention.

 Now let’s establish how to determine the height of a line.
 A line’s height (or the height of the line box) is determined by the height of its constituent elements and other content, such as text.
-It’s important to understand that line-height actually affects inline elements and other inline content, not block-level elements—at least, not directly.
-We can set a line-height value for a block-level element, but the value will have a visual impact only as it’s applied to inline content within that block-level element.
+It’s important to understand that `line-height` actually affects inline elements and other inline content, `not` block-level elements—at least, not directly.
+We can set a `line-height` value for a block-level element, but the value will have a visual impact only as it’s applied to inline content within that block-level element.
 Consider the following empty paragraph, for example:

 ```html
 <p style="line-height: 0.25em;"></p>
 ```

 Without content, the paragraph won’t have anything to display, so we won’t see anything.
-The fact that this paragraph has a line-height of any value—be it 0.25em or 25in—makes no difference without some content to create a line box.
+The fact that this paragraph has a `line-height` of any value—be it `0.25em or 25in`—makes no difference without some content to create a line box.

-We can certainly set a line-height value for a block-level element and have that apply to all of the content within the block, whether or not the content is ontained in any inline elements.
+We can certainly set a `line-height` value for a block-level element and have that apply to all of the content within the block, whether or not the content is ontained in any inline elements.
 In a certain sense, then, each line of text contained within a block-level element is its own inline element, whether or not it’s surrounded by tags.
 If you like, picture a fictional tag sequence like this:

 ```html
 <p>